 A Brief History Lesson

-Neurofeedback was pioneered in the late 1950s and 1960s by two researchers: Dr. Joseph Kamiya at the University of Chicago and Dr. Barry Sterman at UCLA.
+Neurofeedback was pioneered in the 1960s by two researchers: Dr. Joseph Kamiya at the University of Chicago and Dr. Barry Sterman at UCLA.

 Dr. Kamiya found that by using a simple reward system, people could control their brainwaves.
 He trained people to achieve an alpha state by rewarding them with the sound of a bell.
 This marked the first time that real-time feedback was provided to humans based on EEG monitoring – the first instance of neurofeedback training.

 During the same period, Dr. Sterman found that cats in his lab could be trained to increase their brainwaves at a certain frequency when rewarded with food.
 Dr. Sterman called this frequency, which was in the low beta range (Beta1; 12-15 Hz; see above) and recorded over the middle part of the brain (sensorimotor strip), “sensorimotor rhythm”, or “SMR”.